anoma/namada/documentation/spec/src/base-ledger/governance.md

 Vote transaction creates or modify the following storage key:

 ```
-/$GovernanceAddress/proposal/id/vote/$address: Enum(yay|nay)
+/$GovernanceAddress/proposal/$id/vote/$delegation_address/$voter_address: Enum(yay|nay)
 ```

 The storage key will only be created if the transaction is signed either by a validator or a delagator.
-Validators will be able to vote only for 2/3 of the total voting period, meanwhile delegators can vote until the end of the voting period.
+Validators will be able to vote only for 2/3 of the total voting period, while delegators can vote until the end of the voting period.

-If a delegator votes opposite to its validator this will *overri*de the corresponding vote of this validator (e.g. if a delegator has a voting power of 200 and votes opposite to the delegator holding these tokens, than 200 will be subtracted from the votig power of the involved validator).
+If a delegator votes opposite to its validator, this will *override* the corresponding vote of this validator (e.g. if a delegator has a voting power of 200 and votes opposite to the delegator holding these tokens, than 200 will be subtracted from the votig power of the involved validator).

+As a small form of space optimization, if a delegator votes accordingly to its validator, the vote will not actually be submitted to the chain.
+This logic is applied only if the following conditions are satisfied:

+- The transaction is not being forced
+- The vote is submitted in the last third of the voting period (the one exclusive to delegators).
+This second condition is necessary to prevent a validator from changing its vote after a delegator vote has been submitted, effectively stealing the delegator's vote.

 ### Tally
-At the beginning of each new epoch (and only then), in the `FinalizeBlock` event, talling will occur for all the proposals ending at this epoch (specified via the `endEpoch` field).
+At the beginning of each new epoch (and only then), in the `FinalizeBlock` event, tallying will occur for all the proposals ending at this epoch (specified via the `endEpoch` field).
 The proposal has a positive outcome if 2/3 of the staked `NAM` total is voting `yay`.
-Tallying is compute with the following rules
+Tallying is computed with the following rules:

 - Sum all the voting power of validators that voted `yay`
 - For any validator that voted `yay`, subtract the voting power of any delegation that voted `nay`
 - Add voting power for any delegation that voted `yay` (whose corresponding validator didn't vote `yay`)
 - If the aformentioned sum divided by the total voting power is >= 0.66, the proposal outcome is positive otherwise negative.

-All the computation above must be made at the epoch specified in the  `start_epoch` field of the proposal.
+All the computation above must be made at the epoch specified in the  `end_epoch` field of the proposal.

 It is possible to check the actual implementation [here](https://github.com/anoma/anoma/blob/master/shared/src/ledger/governance/utils.rs#L68).

 ### Refund and Proposal Execution mechanism
-Together with the talling, in the first block at the beginning of each epoch, in the `FinalizeBlock` event, the protocol will manage the execution of accepted proposals and refunding.
-For each ended proposal with a positive outcome, will refund the locked funds from `GovernanceAddress` to the proposal author address (specified in the proposal `author` field).
+Together with tallying, in the first block at the beginning of each epoch, in the `FinalizeBlock` event, the protocol will manage the execution of accepted proposals and refunding.
+For each ended proposal with a positive outcome, it will refund the locked funds from `GovernanceAddress` to the proposal author address (specified in the proposal `author` field).
 For each proposal that has been rejected, instead, the locked funds will be moved to the `TreasuryAddress`.
 Moreover, if the proposal had a positive outcome and `proposalCode` is defined, these changes will be executed right away.

 If the proposal outcome is positive and current epoch is equal to the proposal `grace_epoch`, in the `FinalizeBlock` event:
 - transfer the locked funds to the proposal author